 We went inside and the serene calm environment with only two old buildings standing on the stone platform surrounded by the jail like staff quarters.
 It was like a playground for many birds.
 Bright green parakeets had their favorite hiding place in the ornate chajja of the mosque.
 While pigeons it seemed were rehearsing their collective flights from lawns to rooftop while circling around the domes.
 I sat in front of the mosque with intent to study the elements of architecture.

 The person sweeping the monument came and showed me some stone chains hanging on both sides of the chajja.
 Now this person actually said these imitate the earrings of the queen of Ibrahim Adil Shah.
 The queen is also buried here with him.
-I would say that is a stretch of imagination.
+I would say that is a stretch of the imagination.
 But the stone chains with a carved piece at the end do look like the mosque is wearing earrings.
 He then pointed me to the faded paintings on the walls of both the monuments.
 You are sure to miss them in a cursory look.

-Latticed Windows & Persian Calligraphy.
+Latticed Windows & Persian Calligraphy

-The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four kms away from this place.
+The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four km’s away from this place.
 He even said that the labyrinth carved on the entrance of the tomb indicates the passage as it goes.
 Which of course seems too far-fetched to be true.
 But a sole labyrinth carved here on entrance does sound intriguing with nothing to match it anywhere else in the monument.

 After soaking in early morning warm winter sun at Ibrahim Rauza, we proceeded to Sangeeta Mahal.
 I was not expecting much here and that is what it turned out to be.
 Absolute ruins of a palace with few extremely dilapidated structures lying inside a wall with low arched gateways – that are now barricaded.
 There was no documentation and all we could see was some tall narrow arches in the walls.
-At some places the carvings and arches try hard to maintain the old glory.
+At some places, the carvings and arches try hard to maintain the old glory.
 It is a huge complex but half of it was locked and the other half is also quite dangerous as the masonry is falling apart.
 I must admit that ruins looked handsome.
 Though the only signs of life around them were birds all around.

-Best way to go to these places is take a city bus – which are very comfortable and announce every stop.
+Best way to go to these places is to take a city bus – which are very comfortable and announce every stop.
 There are shared autos as well, but I prefer to use the public transport wherever available – safe and economical.

 Recommend you to read following Travel Blog.